merkletreejs/merkletreejs/README.md

 Also, as is, this implementation is vulnerable to a forgery attack for an unbalanced tree, where the last leaf node can be duplicated to create an artificial balanced tree, resulting in the same Merkle root hash.
 Do not accept unbalanced tree to prevent this.
 More info [here](https://bitcointalk.org/?topic=102395).

-Please use the library [@openzeppelin/merkle-tree](https://github.com/OpenZeppelin/merkle-tree) if you're integrating with OpenZeppelin contracts or using multiproofs.

-There are known issues with multiproof implementation as pointed out in [issues](https://github.com/merkletreejs/merkletreejs/issues/63).
+Please use the library [`@openzeppelin/merkle-tree`](https://github.com/OpenZeppelin/merkle-tree) if you're integrating with OpenZeppelin contracts or using multiproofs.
+There are known issues with the current multiproof implementation as pointed out in [issues](https://github.com/merkletreejs/merkletreejs/issues/63).

 ### Disclaimer